htammen/n-odata-server/README.md

 ```

 ### Supported requests
-Currently very basic requests for the following http verbs are supported
+Currently basic requests for the following http verbs are supported

 * `GET`: Get all records of an entityset or a single record
 * `POST`: Create a new entry in your database